About me

 Publications

-Is Inequality in (subjective) well-being meritocratic?
+Is inequality in (subjective) well-being meritocratic?
 Danish evidence from linked survey and administrative data

 Joint work with Claus Thustrup Kreiner.
 Journal of Economic Behavior and Organization.
 2022.